StatisticalReinforcementLearningLab/SARAv2/copy_these_files/README.md

 - `android/NotificationExtenderOneSignal.java`: make changes to the `onNotificationProcessing` function in `com.plugin.gcm.OneSignalPush` and `CordovaNotificationOpenedHandler`.
 Once you make the changes, we will be able to track like and dislike. *(Note, you have to change the server address/port, and install a flask server script).*

 - Once you make the changes, you can use `ionic cordova run android` to see the changes.
-It is not necessary to use Android studio.
+It is not necessary to use Android studio.<br/>